capezzbr/AsyncRequest/README.md

 AsyncRequest
 ============

-Wrapper of NSURLConnection that helps the developer to create an asynchronous request for retrieving data from a script with few line of code.
+Wrapper of NSURLConnection that helps the developer to create an asynchronous request for retrieving data with few line of code.

 Usage
 ---------